Death Proof

-Death Proof is a 2007 American slasher film written and directed by Quentin Tarantino.
+Death Proof is a 2007 American slasher film written, co-produced, shot and directed by Quentin Tarantino.
 It stars Kurt Russell as a stuntman who murders young women with modified cars he describes as "death-proof".
 Rosario Dawson, Vanessa Ferlito, Jordan Ladd, Rose McGowan, Sydney Tamiia Poitier, Tracie Thoms, Mary Elizabeth Winstead, and Zoë Bell co-star as the women he targets.

-The film was originally released theatrically as part of Grindhouse, a double feature that combined Death Proof with Robert Rodriguez's Planet Terror.
+The film was originally released theatrically by Dimension Films on April 6, 2007, as part of Grindhouse, a double feature that combined Death Proof with Robert Rodriguez's Planet Terror.
 After Grindhouse underperformed at the domestic box office, Death Proof was released as a standalone feature in other countries and on home media.
 It received mostly positive reviews for its stunt sequences and tribute to exploitation cinema, although its pacing was criticized.

 Plot

 Three friends, Arlene, Shanna and radio DJ "Jungle" Julia Lucai, drive down Congress Avenue in Austin, Texas, on their way to celebrate Julia's birthday.
 In a bar, Julia reveals that she made a radio announcement offering a free lap dance from Arlene in return for addressing her as "Butterfly", buying her a drink, and reciting a segment of the poem "Stopping by Woods on a Snowy Evening".
 Aging Hollywood stunt double "Stuntman" Mike trails the women to a bar and claims the lap dance.
 Arlene is suspicious, having seen Mike's car earlier that day, but he convinces her to give him the lap dance.

 The women prepare to depart with Lanna, another friend.
 Pam, Julia's old classmate, accepts Mike's offer of a ride home.
 Mike takes Pam to his Hollywood stunt car rigged with a roll cage and tells her the car is "death proof", but only for the driver.
 He speeds and slams on the brakes, smashing Pam's skull on the dashboard, killing her.
 He catches up with the women's car and drives into it head-on at high speed, killing them.
 Mike survives with no serious injury.
-Sheriff McGraw believes Mike killed the women intentionally, but because Mike was sober while the women were intoxicated, he cannot be charged.
+Texas Ranger McGraw believes Mike killed the women intentionally, but because Mike was sober while the women were intoxicated, he cannot be charged.